 Peter, Paul, and Mary are another band that produced some of the best folk songs of all time.

-‘Lemon Tree’ follows the tradition of regretful love ballads through the ages.
+‘Lemon Tree’, written by Will Holt, follows the tradition of regretful love ballads through the ages.
 The titular fruit tree is an apt metaphor for disappointed love.

 But there’s irony there, too; Originally, the musicians took their inspiration from a jaunty Brazilian folk melody, where the speaker uses ‘lemon tree’ as an affectionate endearment for his sweetheart.